-Randomized data showing clinical evidence favoring ART in patients with higher CD4 cell counts came from two studies.
-First, in a small subgroup analysis of the SMART trial, undertaken primarily in North and South America, Europe, and Australia, which randomized participants with CD4 counts >350 cells/mm3 to continuous ART or to treatment interruption until CD4 count dropped to <250 cells/mm3.
-In the subgroup of 249 participants who were ART naive at enrollment (median CD4 count: 437 cells/mm3), participants who deferred therapy until CD4 count dropped to <250 cells/mm3 had a greater risk of serious AIDS- and non-AIDS-related events than those who initiated therapy immediately (7 vs. 2 events, HR: 4.6, 95% CI: 1.0-22.2).
-18

-Second, the HPTN 052 was a large multinational, multicontinental (Africa, Asia, South America, and North America) randomized trial that examined whether treatment of HIV-infected individuals reduces transmission to their uninfected sexual partners.2 A secondary objective of the study was to determine whether ART reduces clinical events in the HIV-infected participants.
-This trial enrolled 1,763 HIV-infected participants with CD4 counts between 350 cells/mm3 and 550 cells/mm3 and their HIV-uninfected partners.
+Randomized data showing clinical evidence that supports ART for patients with higher CD4 cell counts came from two studies.
+In the SMART trial, HIV-infected participants with CD4 counts >350 cells/mm3 were randomized to continuous ART or to treatment interruption until their CD4 counts fell to <250 cells/mm3.
+In the subgroup of 249 participants who were ART naive at enrollment (median CD4 count: 437 cells/mm3), those who deferred ART until their CD4 counts dropped to <250 cells/mm3 had a greater risk of serious AIDS- and non-AIDS-related events than those who initiated therapy immediately (7 vs. 2 events; HR: 4.6; 95% CI, 1.0-22.2).20 HPTN 052 was a large multi-continent randomized trial that examined whether treatment of HIV-infected individuals reduces transmission to their uninfected sexual partners.2 A secondary objective of the study was to determine whether ART reduces clinical events in the HIV-infected participants.
+This trial enrolled 1,763 HIV infected participants with CD4 counts between 350 and 550 cells/mm3 and their HIV uninfected partners.
 The infected participants were randomized to initiate ART immediately or to delay initiation until they had 2 consecutive CD4 counts <250 cells/mm3.
-At a median follow-up of 2.1 years, there were 77 primary events in the delayed arm versus 57 in the immediate therapy arm (adjusted HR: 1.39, 95% CI: 0.98-1.96).
-The most frequent event was tuberculosis (34 cases in the delayed therapy arm versus 17 in the immediate therapy arm); deaths were relatively rare (15 cases in the delayed therapy arm; 11 in the immediate therapy arm).19
+At a median follow-up of 2.1 years, there were 57 primary events in the early therapy arm versus 77 events in the delayed therapy arm (HR: 0.73; 95% CI, 0.52-1.03).
+The most frequent event was tuberculosis (17 cases in the early therapy arm and 34 cases in the delayed therapy arm); deaths were relatively rare (11 cases in the early therapy arm and 15 cases in the delayed therapy arm).^{21,22}

-Collectively, these studies suggest that initiating ART in patients with CD4 counts between 350 cells/mm3 and 500 cells/mm3 reduces HIV-related disease progression; whether there is a corresponding reduction in mortality is unclear.
-This benefit supports the Panel's recommendation that ART should be initiated in patients with CD4 counts 350 cells/mm3 to 500 cells/mm3 (AII).
-Recent evidence demonstrating the public health benefit of earlier intervention further supports the strength of this recommendation (see Prevention of Sexual Transmission).
+Collectively, these studies suggest that initiating ART in patients with CD4 counts between 350 and 500 cells/mm3 reduces HIV-related disease progression; whether there is a corresponding reduction in mortality is unclear.
+This benefit supports the Panel's recommendation that ART should be initiated in patients with CD4 counts 350 to 500 cells/mm3 (AII).
+Recent evidence demonstrating the public health benefit of earlier initiation of ART in reducing HIV transmission further supports the strength of this recommendation (see Prevention of Sexual Transmission).

-Patients with CD4 counts >500 cells/mm3
+Patients with CD4 Counts >500 cells/mm3